Gravitational Waves from Hyperbolic Encounters of Primordial Black Holes in Dwarf Galaxies: Introduction

 \paragraph{} Among many candidates proposed to account for the dark matter (DM) component of the Universe, primordial black holes (PBHs) remain as one of the intriguing possibilities \cite{Carr:2016drx, ESCRIVA2024261}.
 Formed in the early Universe from the gravitational collapse of large density fluctuations, PBHs could span a wide range of masses \cite{Zeldovich:1967lct, Hawking:1971ei, Carr:1974nx}.
 If PBHs survive to the present day due to Hawking radiation \cite{Hawking:1975vcx}, they could be compelling DM candidates \cite{carr2022primordial, green2021primordial}.
 One auspicious environment to explore these PBHs is dwarf galaxies (DGs).
 Their small stellar populations, low metallicity, and shallow potential wells make them ideal laboratories to investigate the clustering, dynamics, and potential observational signatures of PBHs as DM candidates.
 Recent studies have shown that the internal kinematics and density profiles of DGs can accommodate the presence of dense PBH clusters without violating observational constraints \cite{Zhu:2017plg, Stegmann:2019wyz}.

-There are several methods for the detection of DM PBHs (For a detailed review, see \cite{Carr:2020gox}).
-However, the detection of gravitational waves (GWs) by the LIGO/Virgo \cite{LIGOScientific:2016aoc} has opened new avenues for probing the origin and evolution of black holes (BHs) \cite{Bird:2016dcv}.
+There are several methods for the detection of DM PBHs (For a detailed review, see \cite{Carr:2020gox, Carr:2023tpt}).
+However, the detection of gravitational waves (GWs) by the LIGO/Virgo \cite{LIGOScientific:2016aoc} has opened new avenues for probing the origin and evolution of black holes (BHs) \cite{Bird:2016dcv, Clesse:2016ajp}.
 PBHs, if they exist and survive the Hawking radiation, will undergo gravitational interactions both among themselves and with astrophysical BHs.
 Such interactions can, in principle, generate a stochastic gravitational wave background (SGWB) through binary formation and dynamical interactions within the detectable range of proposed GW detectors, depending on the PBH mass and abundance \cite{LISACosmologyWorkingGroup:2023njw}.

 In our previous work \cite{Erfani:2022gno}, we studied the GWs from binary formation of PBHs in the core of DGs.
-The core of these galaxies are dense enough for hierarchical merger of PBHs since it prevents merger remnants from being ejected by GW recoils.
-We adopted a Plummer type density profile and assumed a monochromatic PBH population constituting all of the DM.
+The core of these galaxies are dense enough for hierarchical merger of PBHs since it prevents merger remnants from being ejected by GW recoils\footnote{After our work, Ref.~\cite{Siles:2024yym} studied PBH mergers in clusters using N-body simulations, showing that GW recoil from asymmetric-mass, spinning binaries can suppress hierarchical mergers.
+In \cite{Erfani:2022gno}, we considered spinless PBHs, for which recoil velocities are reduced, and hierarchical mergers are therefore not excluded within this modeling assumption.}.
+We adopted a Plummer type density profile \cite{10.1093/mnras/71.5.460} and assumed a monochromatic PBH population constituting all of the DM.
 By considering the dynamical interactions within the core of these galaxies, we evaluated the formation of gravitationally bound binaries and tracked their hierarchical mergers over cosmic time.
 This approach provides a physically consistent and observationally motivated framework to explore the GW signatures of PBHs in dense environments such as DGs.
 We found that up to four successive merger generations can occur within a Hubble time.
 While the initial population was monochromatic, the cumulative effect of mergers introduced a spread in the mass spectrum.
 Our significant result was that both the total mass loss in the DG core due to GW emission and the fraction of BHs involved in collisions are largely independent of the initial PBH mass.